 - Their date and place of birth (town and county / London borough or county of birth or, if born outside of the UK, the country of birth)

 - Their last full-time occupation (job role and industry) and if they were retired

 - Their National Health Service (NHS) number if you have this

 - If they were married or in a civil partnership, the full name, date of birth and last job title of their spouse

-- Funeral director's details (name, location / branch, contact details)
+- The funeral director's details (name and contact details)

-Please note: It is your responsibility to make sure that all the information supplied on the telephone call with the Registrar is correct as this is a legal document.
-It is important that you supply all the information carefully, paying particular attention to the spelling of names and places as well as dates.
+Please note: The person registering the death is responsible for making sure that all the information supplied on the telephone call with the Registrar is correct as this is a legal document.
+It is important that they supply all the information carefully, paying particular attention to the spelling of names and places as well as dates.
 If, after the registration has been completed, you subsequently notice anything wrong then you will need to pay a fee for the consideration of a correction.
 The vast majority of these require the authority of the Registrar General which can often take some time.